Samuel-Aborah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display all lines of the file /etc/ssh/ssh  config starting with a letter

 19. A to Z
 Replace all characters A and C from input to Z and e respectively.

+20. Without C, you will live in hiago
+A script that removes c and C from input